Climate Action Plan - Measure E-1.2

 - 2020 Target: Amend Title 9 of the San Diego County Code of Regulatory Ordinances (County Construction Codes) to require alternative or tankless gas water heaters in replacements and new residential development by 2020 and develop subsidy program for existing homeowners

 Where are we going?

-This measure will require all new and replacement water heaters to be either solar, electrically-powered, or tankless beginning in 2021.
-In developing the ordinance amendment, the County Department of Planning & Development Services (PDS) has assessed the cost effectiveness of solar, electrically-powered, and tankless gas water heater systems as well as evaluated the feasibility of incentive options.
-After regulatory and Board of Supervisor approvals, PDS will amend Title 9 of the Construction Code.
-The measure will be enforced through the County’s current permitting processes.
+This measure will require all new and replacement water heaters to be alternatively powered, including solar, electric powered, or tankless.
+In developing the ordinance amendment, the County Department of Planning and Development Services (PDS) has assessed the cost effectiveness of solar, electrically-powered, and tankless gas water heater systems as well as evaluated the feasibility of incentive options.

 How is this measured?